Monday, March 9, 2015

 Sir Thomas Buxton

-"To the memory of Sir Thomas Fowell Buxton, Bart., born April 1.
-1786, died February 19.1845.
+"To the memory of Sir Thomas Fowell Buxton, Bart., born April 1, 1786, died February 19.1845.
 Endued with a vigorous and capacious mind, of dauntless courage and untiring energy, he was early led by the love of God to devote his powers to the good of Man.
 In Parliament, he labored for the improvement of prison discipline, for the amendment of the criminal code, for the suppression of suttees in India, for the liberation of the Hottentots in southern Africa, and above all, for the emancipation of eight hundred thousand slaves in the British Dominions.
-In this last righteous enterprise, after ten years of arduous conflict, a final victory was given to him and his co-adjutors, "By the good hand of our God" on the memorable 1st of August 1834.
+In this last righteous enterprise, after ten years of arduous conflict, a final victory was given to him and his co-adjutors, "By the good hand of our God" on the memorable August 1, 1834.
 The energies of his mind were afterward concentrated on a great attempt to extinguish the slave trade in Africa, by the substitution of agriculture and commerce, and by the civilizing influence of the Gospel.
-Exhausted in mind and body, "He fell asleep" reposing in faith on his Redeemer, in the 59th year of his age.
+Exhausted in mind and body, "He fell asleep," reposing in faith on his Redeemer, in the 59th year of his age.
 This monument is erected by his friends and fellow laborers at home and abroad; assisted by the grateful contributions of many thousands of the African race."

-Charles Buxton "Memoirs of Sir Thomas Fowell Buxton", 1848.
+Charles Buxton, "Memoirs of Sir Thomas Fowell Buxton", 1848.

 Oxford Dictionary of National Biography, 2004.